Fossils and Las Hoyas

 (Marugán-Lobón et al., 2016)

-Skulls, dinosaurs and avian evolution
+Skulls, brains, dinosaurs and avian evolution

 Mesozoic Birds and the evolution of avian life histories